scrtlabs/catalyst/docs/source/live-trading-blueprint.md

 <h1>Live Trading Blueprint</h1>
-The purpose of this document is to allow project contributors navigate ongoing live trading implementation.
+The purpose of this document is to allow project contributors navigate through the ongoing live trading implementation.

 <h2>Components</h2>
-At a high level the following components have been modified to coerce zipline into live trading.
+At a high level the following components have been implemented to coerce zipline into live trading.

 <h3>Exchange</h3>
 Exchange is a new package which introduces the concept of cryptocurrency exchanges to zipline.
-The package contains all new component implementations adapted to charasteristics of exchanges.
+The package contains all new component implementations adapted to characteristics of exchanges.

 ```
 catalyst/exchange